 The right mix of filtering, blacklisting, and email validation like DKIM and SPF can stop most volumetric phishing attempts, but BEC attacks are typically much more targeted and therefore difficult to identify.
 They’re so successful (and dangerous) because they’re designed to trick employees into forgetting basic security precautions and break down psychological defenses.
 BEC scams aka “CEO fraud” or “door-knock” attacks are more versatile and adaptive than the more traditional phishing or malware-based scams.
 In traditional phishing scams, the attackers interact with the victim’s bank directly, but in the BEC scam the scammers trick the victim into doing that for them.

-The FBI reported a 136% increase in losses related to the scams, which now account for more than $12.5 billion in losses globally.
+The FBI reported a 136% increase in losses related to BEC, which now account for more than $12.5 billion in losses globally.

 Go beyond malware

 Regardless of the methods used, BEC attacks present a unique challenge for organizations and the security firms they rely on to protect them.
 Historically, email security has focused on perimeter defense, flagging nuisance spam messages that clog inboxes and blocking malicious software sent as email attachments.
 BEC attacks typically don’t rely on malicious attachments; their content is usually familiar, conversational not the kind of language that can easily be flagged without also generating a huge number of false positives.

 To stand a chance against the most prevalent threats targeting employees’ inboxes today, we must transform the way we approach email security by combining technology, business processes, and individual users.
 If we approach securing email with a layered solution that encompasses: